capital-american/Capital-American-Shaman/src/pages/products/zen-master-hhc-cartridges.md

 This cartridge comes in 8 different stains and each strain brings a different experience to the table.

-**Lifter:**  Potent sativa-dominant strain with\
-upliftingeffects.
-Perfect strain for daytime users who want aclear mindand\
-adeep body relaxationfor everyday stress.
+**Lifter:**  Potent sativa-dominant strain with uplifting effects.
+Perfect strain for daytime users who want aclear mindand a deep body relaxationfor everyday stress.

 Primary Terpenes:Myrcene, Pinene, Ocimene